Utkarsh Small Finance Bank Leads the Way with Interoperable Cardless Cash Withdrawal (ICCW) Using UPI on ATMs | www.lokmattimes.com

 Utkarsh Small Finance Bank Leads the Way with Interoperable Cardless Cash Withdrawal (ICCW) Using UPI on ATMs

-Revolutionising ATM Transactions: Utkarsh Small Finance Bank Introduces ICCW, Offering Cardless Cash Withdrawals for Enhanced Convenience Mumbai (Maharashtra) [India], ...

-Revolutionising ATM Transactions: Utkarsh Small Finance Bank Introduces ICCW, Offering Cardless Cash Withdrawals for Enhanced Convenience

-Mumbai (Maharashtra) [India], September 21: Utkarsh Small Finance Bank Limited (“USFBL” or the “Bank”) today announced the launch of an innovative service set to revolutionise cash withdrawal experiences.
+Mumbai (Maharashtra) [India], September 22: Utkarsh Small Finance Bank Limited (“USFBL” or the “Bank”), today announced the launch of an innovative service, set to revolutionise cash withdrawal experiences.
 Utkarsh Small Finance Bank is dedicated to offering process-centric, technology-driven, and customer-oriented services that lead to a reliable, scalable, and sustainable institution, driving socio-economic change.

 The ICCW service empowers bank customers who are active on UPI to conveniently withdraw cash from Utkarsh Small Finance Bank ATMs designated for UPI-ATM - ICCW transactions, all without the need for a physical debit card.